Gîtes de La Martinière

 Cherbourg - 2 hours 50 mins (no tolls)

 St. Malo - 1 hour 10 mins (no tolls)

 Channel Tunnel - 4 hours 20 mins (tolls)

 To find La Martiniére please set your Sat Nav with the following -

 Town: Saint Aubin Fosse Louvain

-We post this here, as from our experience "some rules of the road" are something which British drivers in France, could so easily be caught out by.
+We post this here, as from our experience "some rules of the road" are something which British, American.
+Australian etc. drivers may be unaware of when driving in rural France.

-In many towns and villages the French system of PRIORITY RIGHT still exists.
+In many towns and villages the French system of PRIORITY FROM THE RIGHT still exists.
 You can be driving on the main route through a town or village and even sometimes on main roads and unexpectedly and without even looking, a vehicle can pull out from the right as they have the right of way.
-It is highly dangerous, but it is road law here.
+We believe it is highly dangerous, but it is the law of the road here.
 You are expected to drive slowly in these areas in anticipation of a vehicle emerging from the right and you are expected to stop to allow them entry on to the route.

 PLEASE VIEW PICTURES BELOW, TO SEE ROAD SIGNS GIVING PRIORITY RIGHT.
 Also in many places a road sign ( yellow and red ) below or near the village sign, informs you that Priorité à Droite is in operation.